GOTIT-DEV/GOTIT2/src/Lehna/QueryBuilderBundle/README.md

 >-`The Constraints`:
 The **JQuery Query Builder** module allows to define constraints and logical links (AND,OR ...).
 It uses the fields of the selected adjacent table.
 Link: [https://querybuilder.js.org/](https://querybuilder.js.org/)

+We used it because the structure fits well.
+The constraints are made for a single table.
+So we reused several times queryBuilder blocks and we manipulated it to introduce fields according to the chosen table.